PiotrJander/lean-spring/README.md

 would be a good fit:

-* When infrastructure is likely to fundamentally change before application code fundamentally changes (HTTP to gRPC, relational database to Cassandra) - not the case for Neptune.
+* When infrastructure is likely to fundamentally change before application code fundamentally changes (HTTP to gRPC, relational database to Cassandra) - not the case for X.
-* When the business domain of the product has complex rules, and it has to be modelled in *ubiquitious language*, which is independent of the data layer and understandable to non-technical domain experts - not the case for Neptune.
+* When the business domain of the product has complex rules, and it has to be modelled in *ubiquitious language*, which is independent of the data layer and understandable to non-technical domain experts - not the case for X.
-* When there are multiple teams collaborating on code within a single bounded context (single component or database) and different teams take care of different aspects of the domain model: different infrastructures etc. - not the case for Neptune.
+* When there are multiple teams collaborating on code within a single bounded context (single component or database) and different teams take care of different aspects of the domain model: different infrastructures etc. - not the case for X.
 * When the team is likely to fundamentally change (most team members go) before application code fundamentally changes
-   - not the case for Neptune.
+   - not the case for X.

-When I assume that those circumstanced are not the case for Neptune, I mean that our requirements and technology stacks are changing so fast (new domain, rewrite of the Leaderboard, pending rewrite of the Backend), that our application code is unlikely to outlive either the infrastructure choices or the team itself.
+When I assume that those circumstanced are not the case for X, I mean that our requirements and technology stacks are changing so fast (new domain, rewrite of the Leaderboard, pending rewrite of the Backend), that our application code is unlikely to outlive either the infrastructure choices or the team itself.